Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 - Leverage Prior Annotations in `visit_Assign`:

   - Modify the type checker to check for existing type annotations on the target variable during `visit_Assign`.
-  - If the target has a known type (e.g., from a prior annotation or parameter type), use it to infer the type of the value in the expression.
+  - If the target has a known type (e.g., from a prior annotation or parameter type), use it to infer the type of value of the expression.

 === Resolution
 #v(5pt)